-Among the projects identified here, there is a clear separation for the Top-5 "dash" or corridor projects, along with the Top-3 "dot" or node projects.
-In combination, these projects (shaded in yellow and blue, respectively, in the table above) are the specific consensus capital priorities resulting from Dots & Dashes.
+Table 3-3 summarizes the top 30 expansion projects identified by participants (this includes every project identified by more than one group).
+Among the projects identified here, there is a clear separation for the top 5 "dash" or corridor projects, along with the top 3 "dot" or node projects.
+In combination, these projects are the specific consensus capital priorities resulting from Dots & Dashes.
 In order to showcase a blend of corridor and node projects, these projects were those selected from Dots & Dashes to be emphasized in DVRPC's Long-Range Vision for Transit, along with system improvement priorities and policy emphases also generated by the Dots & Dashes outreach (note that the final project/priority list in the Long-Range Vision for Transit reflected a pooled consensus from Dots & Dashes, other outreach exercises, stakeholder discussions, and other DVRPC planning projects.